Relevance of expert advice

 Seek couple’s counseling and exhaust all your efforts before deciding to call it quits.

-Be open to knowing that couple’s counseling can repair even the most traumatic relationship injuries, such as affairs, abandonment and constant fighting.
+Be open to knowing that the couple’s counseling can repair even the most traumatic relationship injuries, such as affairs, abandonment, and constant fighting.
 Tweet this

 Find a marriage counselor who is trained in a specific style of marriage counseling.

 A relationship like anything else in life is a skill that can be learned.

 There are causes and effects at play to everything.

 If you are contemplating a divorce, all you need to do is to examine all the causes that lead you to undesirable outcomes that you are faced with now.